One of the best ways to experience Denali National Park is on a flightseeing tour.

 Adding a Glacier Landing Tour: A glacier landing can be added to any of the flightseeing tours above for an additional $100.
 Glacier landings add 30 minutes onto the tour time.

 WHICH ONE SHOULD YOU CHOOSE?
 Tim spoke to multiple staff members at K2 Aviation about which tour they recommended.
 It was unanimous that the Denali Flyer was their most recommended tour.
-Two employees said there is so much “great stuff” to see on the sound side of Denali and this flightseeing tour spends the most time here.
+Two employees said there is so much “great stuff” to see on the south side of Denali and this flightseeing tour spends the most time here.
 Another staff member said that they don’t think it’s worth spending the 10 to 15 minutes to fly around to the north side of Denali (as you do in the Denali Grand Tour), because it is not as interesting.

 WHAT WE DID: We booked the Denali Flyer with a glacier landing.
 Because of weather conditions, the glacier landing was cancelled but we were still able to do the Denali Flyer tour.
 We were given the option for a full refund and to reschedule our flight.
 Because of our itinerary through Alaska, we chose to take the flightseeing tour without the glacier landing rather than rescheduling the flight later on our trip.